 Suspension wishbones are all semi-gloss black.
-On the real car, they are carbon fibre but my after market CF sheet arrived after I’d painted these, and I think the weave would be a little too course for these narrow parts anyway.
+On the real car, they are carbon fibre but my after market CF sheet arrived after I’d painted these, and I think the weave would be a little too course and out of scale for these narrow parts anyway.
 The small black shrouds encasing the upper wishbone and steering arm were fiddly to fit.
 I used white glue (Kristal Klear) for that job.

 In retrospect, I could probably have been a bit more aggressive with the discoloration on the exhaust pipes.
 The model does not include any coolant pipes to connect the radiator to the engine, so I made some up and pointed them in the general direction of where they needed to got.
 The top pipe is from some flexible tube, the bottom one is a piece of solder.

 Small antennae is cut from wire provided in the kit and CA glued in place.
 I drilled a small hole in the plastic to help locate the wire.